An overview of results reporting in org chart and project based reviews

 The bar graph view allows you to see the results for a group of employees across many questions.
 This is helpful for comparisons of more than two questions, and a good overview to start your analysis.

 The colors in the bars correspond to the icons below the chart.
-Hover over a bar to see the average score or rating for that group/individual.
+Hover over a bar to see the average rating for that group/individual.

 Note: if you are looking at the responses for more than 3 questions, this bar will become a side bar graph rather than a vertical bar graph, as shown below.

 While viewing the bar graph, you can show the Actual score or the Normalized score.

 Actual Score: the actual average response to each question.
 For example, if you have a rating question that is out of 3 and another question that is out of 5, you would be able to see an average rating out of 3 or 5 when hovering.